Executor Plugins

 sequencepath analysis and plugin hit-rate reporting- Real-time query log feeds for dashboards or control planes

-- Place the recorder close to the entry point if you want the full main-path trace.
+- Place the recorder close to the entry point when the full main-path trace is required.

 - If an earlier branch short-circuits before the recorder, that request will not be recorded.